joshcanhelp/josh-to-11/content/md/post/63-search-engine-optimization-as-a-metaphor-for-life.md

 I’ve been doing, inadvertently, a lot of thinking and reading about search engine optimization (SEO) lately.
 For the company I’m contracted with, we’re trying to come up with a solid strategy to rank better in our industry, get more online attention, and attract sales leads.
 For a couple of my clients, I’m trying to implement some simple changes and add information to get them as visible as possible.
 For my blog, I’m always looking for ways to help my ranking.

 Working for other people and helping them build an online presence is a whole hell of a lot easier than doing one for myself.
 I can help someone easily summarize what they do, help them pick keywords, and put them all in the right places.
 For myself, however, when trying to pick a niche, I find myself in these very existential moods.
-I’m picking 8 words or phrases too some up everything I can do for people.
+I’m picking 8 words or phrases to some up everything I can do for people.
 Wait, I have to sum up my professional interests in 8 words?!
 How?

 Keywords… those effing keywords
 -------------------------------